What is Display Advertising – A Definitive Guide

 Acquiring new customers is tough.
 Acquiring new customers through display advertising is even tougher, but it’s not impossible.
 Setting up an acquisition campaign gets you to the next destination of the Customer Journey: consideration.
 You have to make potential customers consider your brand and engage with your products/services.

 The essential thing you need for setting up an acquisition campaign is a larger budget.
-Besides that, you have to make sure that you are delivering a well-designed landing page and that you are selling a finished product (if not, the odds are that your potential customers will feel insecure about what you are selling, and their interest in your business will drop).
+Besides that, you have to make sure that you are delivering a well-designed landing page and that you are selling a finished product (if not, the odds are your potential customers will feel insecure about what you are selling, and their interest in your business will drop).

 Thinking of the budget you need for a good display ad, you may wonder: are display ads worth it?